Architecture

 Overview

-ic-dbms is built as a layered architecture where each layer has specific responsibilities and builds upon the layer below.
-This design provides:
+wasm-dbms is built as a layered architecture where each layer has specific responsibilities and builds upon the layer below.
+The core DBMS engine is runtime-agnostic (wasm-dbms-* crates), while the IC-specific adapter layer (ic-dbms-* crates) provides Internet Computer integration.

 - Separation of concerns: Each layer focuses on one aspect